hhvm/user-documentation/guides/hack/40-contributing/01-introduction.md

 ## Prerequisites

-You'll need Ruby (for [SASS styling](https://sass-lang.com/)) and HHVM (see [installation instructions](/hhvm/installation/introduction)) installed on your local machine.
+You'll need HHVM
+(see [installation instructions](/hhvm/installation/introduction))
+installed on your local machine, and the version must have the same major and minor (e.g. `4.123`) as the version specification in the `composer.json` file.

 You'll also need a checkout of the source code for this site.